Published on

 Loyalty Programs: 5 Metrics for Evaluating and Optimizing

-As always, it’s important to set aside time to evaluate all the strategies that you use to grow your business.
-It can be challenging to do this with loyalty programs that don’t have as many clearly defined metrics as you might be accustomed to in other areas of marketing.
+Attracting new customersis tough.
+And, too often businesses concentrate all their efforts on this endeavor, when they should be focusing on driving repeat business.
+Current customers spend 67% more than new customersso why not develop a winning program to reward these valuable customers and encourage frequent repeat sales?
+In this series, we’ll be exploring ways to create a loyalty program that will position your business for success.As always, it's important to set aside time to evaluate all the strategies that you use to grow your business.
+It can be challenging to do this with loyalty programs that don't have as many clearly defined metrics as you might be accustomed to in other areas of marketing.
 It can also be difficult to track these, depending on the type of program you offer.
-Punchcards don’t provide much data, so it can be beneficial to use a service like Signpost, which allows you to track your progress and provides analytic tools to measure your success so you can continue to improve.
-Additionally, electronic offers are redeemed as much as 10x more frequently than paper coupons, so making the move to a digital program can also facilitate engagement.
+Punchcards don't provide much data, so it can be beneficial to use a service like Signpost, which allows you to track your progress and provides analytic tools to measure your success so you can continue to improve.
+Additionally, electronicoffers are redeemed as much as 10x more frequently than paper coupons, so making the move to a digital program can also facilitate engagement.
 The metrics, below, will help you keep your loyalty program on track and a valuable asset to your business.

 Redemption Rate

 This is the easiest metric to track for your loyalty programs.
-It’s based on the total number of customers who redeem an offer compared to the total number of people that it was sent to (usually the number of customers enrolled in your loyalty program).
-It’s important to establish a benchmark, so that you can easily see when a particular offer resonates better with your audience and inspires more redemptions.
+It'sbased on the total number of customers who redeem an offer compared to the total number of people that itwas sent to (usually the number of customers enrolled in your loyalty program).
+It's important to establish a benchmark, so that you can easily see when a particular offer resonates better with your audience and inspires more redemptions.
 You can also use this if you have a tiered program, to compare the different reward levels as percentages of the total program, and measure their cumulative progress.
 It will also reflect how achievable the levels are, and help you pinpoint any obstacles or abandonment points, so that you can rework the process before members lose hope and become inactive.

 Total Sales Volume